The author begins with these three production abstractions...

 telling people "their software was crap" when he himself did not know how to write a computer program

-closing the Macintosh architecture just after IBM opened the PC architecture (IBM was attempting to emulate the openness of
+closing the Macintosh architecture just after IBM opened the PC architecture (IBM was attempting to emulate the openness of the Apple 2)

 then having the gall to release an advert suggesting IBM was like "big brother" in George Orwell's book 1984